-Even if you are newly diagnosed with HIV or new to treatment, you probably know that no drug currently available is a cure for HIV.
-But, treatments and regimens have come so far in such a short time, that it's absolutely possible to keep your HIV at undetectable levels and at the least keep it in check.
+You probably know that no drug currently available is a cure for HIV.
+But, treatments and regimens have come so far in such a short time, that it's absolutely possible to keep your HIV at undetectable levels and keep it in check.
 Keeping HIV in check for you means you'll need to work with your HIV specialist to come up with a regimen that will work for you.
 Your doctor will look at any existing health problems, potential drug interaction problems as well as lifestyle issues among other things to help determine what regimen is right for you.
-He or she will also determine when you should start your regimen which may not be right away.
+He or she will also determine when you should start your regimen.

-Prior to this year, DHHS guidelines recommended starting therapy at the 350 T-cell mark.
-This mark is before you ever technically have AIDS and the goal is to keep your HIV infection from ever progressing to AIDS.
+Older DHHS guidelines recommended starting therapy at the 350 T-cell mark.
+This mark is before you ever technically have AIDS and the goal was to keep your HIV infection from ever progressing to AIDS.
 Physicians do differ on starting points.
 Most will get you going between 500 and 350.
-Many physicians who recommend starting sooner do so to make sure (as the current guidelines point out) there is no damage at all to the immune system.
+Many physicians who recommend starting sooner (and most these days do follow the DHHS recommendations to start as soon as you are diagnosed) do so to make sure, as the current guidelines point out, there is no damage at all to the immune system.

 When it’s time to start therapy, you can discuss your first combination of drugs that you’ll take – your first-line therapy.